Ford C-Max: Specifications

 The C-Max Energi was designed with total 188 hp in hybrid mode delivered by a 2.0-liter Atkinson cycle four-cylinder gasoline engine plus an electric motor powered by a 7.6 kWh lithium-ion battery pack, which is smaller and lighter than nickel–metal hydride batteries used in previous Ford generation hybrids.
-The electric drivetrain can produce a peak power of 68 kW, limited by the size of the electric motor and the power delivery capability of the battery pack, and delivers a total system power of 195 hp in charge-depleting mode (EV mode).
+The electric drivetrain can produce a peak power of 68 kW, limited by the size of the electric motor and the power-delivery capability of the battery pack, and delivered a total system power of 195 hp in charge-depleting mode (EV mode).
 The C-Max Energi is capable of reaching a top electric-only speed of 85 mph, exceeding the Toyota Prius Plug-in Hybrid (Prius Prime in North America) by more than 20 mph.
 The top speed in hybrid mode is 115 mph.

 The C-Max Energi uses a regenerative braking system capable of capturing and reusing more than 95% of the braking energy normally lost during the braking process.
-The charging time for the C-Max Energi is 7 hours with a 120 volt charger, and 2.5 hours with a 240 volt charger.
+The charging time for the C-Max Energi is 7 hours with a 120-volt charger, and 2.5 hours with a 240-volt charger.
 The charge port has an LED light ring like the Ford Focus Electric and is located on the driver’s side and near the front of the car.
 The light ring illuminates to indicate charge status.
-The battery is covered by an eight years or 100000 mi component warranty.
+The battery is covered by an 8-year or 100000 mi component warranty.

-Ford equipped the C-Max Energi with a button mounted in the center stack that enables drivers to choose an electric-only driving mode, and allows the driver to switch vehicle operation between three modes: electric-only driving without gasoline engine power ("EV Now" setting); normal hybrid mode where the powertrain blends electric and gasoline engine power as appropriate ("EV Auto" setting); or a battery-saving mode that reserves the battery power for later use ("EV Later" setting).
+Ford equipped the C-Max Energi with a button mounted in the center stack that enables drivers to choose an electric-only driving mode, and allows the driver to switch vehicle operation between three modes - electric-only driving without gasoline engine power ("EV Now" setting); normal hybrid mode where the powertrain blends electric and gasoline engine power as appropriate ("EV Auto" setting); or a battery-saving mode that reserves the battery power for later use ("EV Later" setting).
 Like the Ford Fusion Hybrid, the C-Max Energi comes with a SmartGauge with EcoGuide that provides in-vehicle customizable displays, including instantaneous fuel economy readings and coaching functions to help drivers understand and optimize their fuel efficiency.
 The plug-in hybrid also features ECO Cruise which saves energy by relaxing acceleration compared to standard cruise control.